nedbat/byterun/README.rst

 have a pdb/gdb like debugger also with the ability to step bytecode instructions.

-I may also experiment with faster ways to support trace callbacks such as those used in a debugger.
-In particular I may add a ``BREAKPOINT`` instruction to support fast breakpoints and breakpointing on a particular instruction that doesn't happen to be on a line boundary.
+To experiment with faster ways to support trace callbacks such as those used in a debugger.
+In particular added an instruction to support fast breakpoints and breakpointing on a particular instruction that doesn't happen to be on a line boundary.
+I believe this could could and should be ported back to CPython and there would be benefit.
+(Python 3.8 supports the ability to save additional frame information which is where the original opcode is stored.
+It just needs the `BRKPT` opcode)

 Although this is far in the future, suppose you to add a race detector?
 It might be easier to prototype it in Python here.
 (This